Roboy/roboy_plexus/docs/documentation/Usage/1_getting_started.rst

 ::
     sudo nmap 192.168.0.0/24

-If you can not find this net, use Roboy's class B net:
+If you cannot find this net, use Roboy's class B net:
 ::
     sudo nmap 192.168.0.0/16

-In the ~/.bashrc of the FPGA edit the ROS_MASTER_URI variable so it is set to the IP where the roscore was started.
+In the ~/.bashrc of the FPGA edit the ROS_MASTER_URI variable so it is set to the IP where ROS core was started.
 Source the ~/.bashrc and make sure ROS_IP and ROS_MASTER_URI are set correctly:
 ::
     echo $ROS_IP